 meet the anti-ageing eyebrow

 Curious?
-We were.
+We were too.
 Singh added, "To create this illusion, you want an arch that will lift the face.
 Placing the arch of your brow slightly more towards the end of your brow than the centre will mean that someone looking at you will focus on the eyebrow rather than any lines around the eye are.
-The eyebrow has to silently complement the eye, it's the frame, not a feature."
+The eyebrow has to silently complement the eye.
+It's the frame, not a feature."
 Who knew there was such a simple way to wind back time?